 In 2010 we designed and implemented three degree-level Aerial Performance Modules at Edge Hill University, Liverpool and in 2014 we created two Aerial Performance Modules for LIPA (Liverpool Institute for Performing Arts), Bungee-Assisted Dance featuring proudly at both establishments.

 Wired delivers units at LIPA to second and third year students.
-In the second year the students learn Aerial Circus with Daniella B. Larsen, Michaela Anders and Grace Turner.
+In the second year the students learn Aerial Circus with Michaela Anders and a select group of professional circus artists.
 In the third year they take a unit called ‘the versatile performer’.
 For eight weeks they are taught the skills on Bungee-Assisted Dance which is a technique created by Wired Aerial theatre.

 Last year at LIPA 60% of students got a first class grade or higher with many continuing on to explore the aerial world at The Higher Space.